faltunik/mediamani/README.md

-Aim of the project is to build swiss army knife to perform all kind of media manipulation Mani is a precious stone of NAAGDEVTA
+Aim of the project is to build swiss army knife to perform all kind of media manipulation.

+Mani is a precious stone of NAAGDEVTA

 Some Ideas